Di-Fai/W2_Workshop/Ex2B_Model_Brainstorm.md

 Dogs → Walks: One-to-many (one dog can have many walks)

 For many-to-many relationships:
-Can one walk have many dogs, AND if one dog appear in many walks?
+Can one walk have many dogs?
+AND if one dog can be taken on many walks?
 If Lana walks multiple dogs at once → yes, that's many-to-many between Dogs and Walks.
 In that case, we need a resolving table called Dog_Walks:

 Column                  Data Type